Apple announced loads of new updates to its iPhone operating system at the World Wide Developer Conference.

 A small update to portrait lighting will give more granular control to existing presets while adding a new one to let you get better results, we hope – portrait lighting has not been great since its introduction on the iPhone 7 Plus.

-It easier to edit your snaps within the app.
+It is easier to edit your snaps within the app.

 As well as saturation, brightness, and contrasts, Apple says it will be adding more to tweak your photos without having to use third-party apps like Snapseed or VSCO.